A Travel Price Comparison for Families, Couples, and Backpackers Seville vs. Sao Paulo for Attractions, Nightlife, Food, and Families

 A weekend in Seville or Sao Paulo?

-You'll find food and shopping around the historic destination of Seville.
+You'll find food and shopping around the energetic destination of Seville.
 The old town is one of the main draws for visitors.
 This is a popular place to visit for a weekend.A weekend should give you a good understanding of everything this city has to offer.
 This city offers a variety of activities to choose from.

 Because Sao Paulo is a large city, there are a variety of ways to spend your time.
 The length of your trip often depends on your style of travel.
 A weekend here is typical.
 A weekend is a great amount of time to relax and see the many things that Sao Paulo has to offer.